-Investment in equity securities-On November 20, 2020, we entered into an agreement to make a minority equity investment of \$2 million in Natural Fiber Welding, Inc. in exchange for 201,207 shares of Series A-3 Preferred Stock.
+On November 20, 2020, we entered into an agreement to make a minority equity investment of \$2 million in Natural Fiber Welding, Inc. ("NFW") in exchange for 201,207 shares of Series A-3 Preferred Stock.
 Our investment is carried at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for an identical or similar investment of the same issuer.
-There were no unrealized gains or losses recognized during the year ended December 31, 2020 or the nine months ended September 30, 2021.
 Throughout the year, we assess whether impairment indicators exist to trigger the performance of an impairment analysis.
-There were no impairment charges for the year ended December 31, 2020 or the nine months ended September 30, 2021.
+There were no impairment charges or observable price changes for the three months ended March 31, 2022.